MonashMath/SCI1022/Git.md

    25ab4de..6f9a119  master -> master
 ```

 In the last command, we explicitly tell `git push` to push the new commit to the **origin** remote repository.
-However, as mentioned before, origin is the default remository one interacts with if no remote repository is specified.
+However, as mentioned before, origin is the default repository one interacts with if no remote repository is specified.
 Thus, if we replaced the `git push origin` by `git push` in the previous box we would be achieving exactly the same result.

 > *__Exercise 7:__*